Welcome to our EYFS information page

-We have PE sessions every Wednesday mornings.
+We have PE sessions every week, as soon as we know the day we will let you know.
 Your child will need to come ready dressed for PE, colour group t-shirt, blue shorts and trainers (navy or black joggers are acceptable if the weather is cold) and to bring their school uniform and shoes in their red PE bag for changing into after PE.

 Please provide for your child: (All named please)